sagemath/sagewiki_to_gh-2022-10-10/gsoc10.md

 This is the main organization page for the [[http://socghop.appspot.com/|Google Summer of Code]] efforts of the [[http://www.sagemath.org|Sage]] project.

+'''Our proposal as a mentor organization was not accepted.'''

 <<TableOfContents(4)>>

 == Introduction ==